bmvandoren/Nighthawk/instructions/feedback/model_feedback_raven.md

 <img src="assets/new_parulidae.png" width="30%"/>

-## Step 5: Save selection table, record metadata in a .yml file, and run `prep_nighthawk` to compile feedback files.
+## Step 5: Save selection table, record metadata in a .yml file, and run `prep_feedback` to compile feedback files.

 Once you are finished reviewing a file, make sure to save the selection table (.txt file).
 Then, create a new YAML file with metadata about the recording.
 A YAML file is simply a text file with a particular formatting.
 Use `test3.yml` as a template.
 The contents of that file are shown here for easy reference.